 4. Jewelry items for girls between 10 to 18 years.

-This is now a major part of our Puja Project for the past 2 years along many other small scale projects like Blind Theatre promotion, Drawing competition for street children along with our own kids, paying homage to hardworking people from underprivileged sections of the society and many more
+This is now a major part of our Puja Project for the past 2 years along with many other small-scale projects like Blind Theatre promotion, Drawing competition for street children along with our own kids, paying homage to hardworking people from underprivileged sections of society, and many more.